Politics, Philosophy and Economics BSc

 10 credits

 This course will teach you how to recognise an argument, how to understand it, how to evaluate and criticise it, and how to produce your own.
-Students in this module will learn how to extract an argument from a complex text, how to uncover hidden assumptions, and how to recognise and critique bad reasoning - History of Ethics
+Students in this module will learn how to extract an argument from a complex text, how to uncover hidden assumptions, and how to recognise and critique bad reasoning - History of Philosophical Ideas

 -